A possession order is a court order that ends your right to live in a property.

 - postpone the possession order

-Applications to set aside an order need to be made to the courts.
+Applications to set aside or vary an order need to be made to the court.
 If you require help, get in touch with an adviser immediately.
 An adviser can help you complete the court papers and prepare a witness statement to provide supporting evidence as to why the order should be changed.
 In some cases the court can set aside or cancel an order, even after you have been evicted.

 What if I did not attend the hearing?